Subject to change

 |Linyanti||BWP 110||BWP 170||BWP 275||USD 60|

-Generators, playing music, sharing of sites, feeding animals, moving between the sites at night
+Generators, playing music, sharing sites, feeding animals, moving between the locations at night.

 |Per person per day||Citizen||Resident||Non-resident|